sparksammy/SparkyCoin-Writeup/README.md

   * So we instead have a faucet of sorts, but with a guessing game, where you guess the sum of two numbers you don't know.
 These two numbers range from one to 50.
 * Wallets are different, too!
   * Since we don't have banks, and we are fiat, you just send the money to someones wallet via their address, and then it's just there!
-  * No private keys per-say, instead we use a randomly generated password!
 * Everything done via Express.js and NodeJS via an API.
 * Unstable as in the value fluctuates, fiat-like as in it's backed by the people.
 * There's 1 Database using Quick.db, it only holds: Current amount of coins in wallet, public, and private keys.